General Atlantic: Investments

 General Atlantic backed Royalty Pharma ahead of the company's 2020 IPO, which was among the largest U.S. IPOs that year and was the second-largest pharmaceutical listing ever.
 The firm also expanded its footprint in Asia in 2020 with an $870 million investment in India's digital services platform Jio Platforms.

 In 2018, General Atlantic entered into a joint venture, Nucom ecommerce, with German mass media company ProSiebenSat.1 Media.
-Later that year, NuComn purchased U.S.-based online dating website eHarmony.
+Later that year, NuCom purchased U.S.-based online dating website eHarmony.

+In October 2024, General Atlantic acquired Actis, a leading global investor in sustainable infrastructure.
+The merger expanded the investment platform to approximately $97 billion in operating assets.